wso2-attic/choreo-examples/b2b-apps/pet-care-app/README.md

 ## Step 2.3: Subscribe to the Services

-To consume the Services, the `Pet Care App` application needs to subscribe to the services.
-To subscribe your application to the Services, follow the steps given below:
+To consume the services, the `Pet Care App` application needs to subscribe to the APIs.
+To subscribe your application to the APIs, follow the steps given below:
 1. In the left navigation menu, click **Subscriptions**.
 2. Click **Add APIs**.
-3. Find your Services and click **Add**.
+3. Find your APIs and click **Add**.

 Now your application has subscribed to the `Pet Management Service` and `Channel Service`.

 ## Step 2.4: Generate Credentials for the Application

-To consume the Service, you need to use the application keys.
+To consume the APIs, you need to use the application keys.
 The below steps specify how you can generate keys for the application.
 1. In the left navigation menu, click **Production** on **Credentials**.
 2. Click **Generate Credentials**.